hballington12/goad/README.md

 GOAD is a Rust-based physical-optics hybrid light scattering model based on geometric optics with aperture diffraction.
 It computes the 2D mueller matrix by using geometric optics and a polygon clipping algorithm to approximate the electric field on the particle surface.
 The surface field is then mapped to the far-field on the basis of the electromagnetic equivalence theorem, which takes the form of a vector surface integral diffraction equation.
 Green's theorem is used to reduce the surface integral to a line integral around the contours of outgoing beam cross sections, which is important for computational efficiency.

+## Quickstart

+- Simply run the `setup.sh` script from the project root to compile the code and initialise some settings.
+- Then, you can execute the binary which should be located at `./target/release/goad`

 ## Features

 - **Full Mueller Matrix Output**: Rigorous vector diffraction theory for computation of all mueller matrix elements.